|Coordinates:||22.3220 N 74.8057 E|

 The most famous features of Bagh Caves are murals made in tempera technique.
 Walls and ceilings to be painted were covered with a thick mud plaster in brownish orange color.
 Over this plaster there was done lime-priming and then paintings were laid.
 Similar technique was used also in Armamalai Cave further south, in Tamil Nadu.
 At the time of their creation the murals of Bagh were lively, beautiful, expressing vivid imagination and talent of artists.

-As these murals were discovered in 19th century, they caused much admiration.
+As these murals were discovered in the 19th century, they caused much admiration.
 During the removal of grime, soot and other dirt there were discovered paintings of unexpected beauty and sophistication - unfortunately at the time of discovery only partly preserved in Cave 3 and Cave 4, some remnants of paintings are also in caves 2, 5 and 7.
 Thanks to darkness inside the caves colors of paintings remained more or less unchanged.
 Sophistication and richness of these paintings surpasses even the paintings in Ajanta, Ellora and Karla Caves.
 Murals of Bagh certainly represent "golden age" of Indian classical art.

 Description of caves